raphamorim/gameboy/README.md

 > ### Gameboy emulator written in Rust to WebAssembly
 >
 > Disclaimer: This project doesn't endorse or promote any type of piracy activities.
-The act of build or install a emulator isn't an illegal activity.
-As many others emulators written, this *project is a study case*.
+The act of build or install an emulator isn't an illegal activity.
+As many others emulators that have been created, this *project is just a study case*.
 >
 > `...`